-Underneath the Vegas specifications though, Premiere does have plenty going for it, the Mercury Playback Engine that drives the editing suite enables renderless real time playback that saves time and makes for a much smoother workflow for any project, and whilst it will not apply to everyone, the multiple camera abilities are second to none and for those that use them, an invaluable and significant tool for producing professional grade output.
+Underneath the Vegas specifications though, Premiere does have plenty going for it, the Mercury Playback Engine that drives the editing suite enables renders real-time playback that saves time and makes for a much smoother workflow for any project, and whilst it will not apply to everyone, the multiple camera abilities are second to none and for those that use them, an invaluable and significant tool for producing professional-grade output.

-I keep returning to this point, but in a comparison of the two products it is a very important one, whilst ultimately Premiere has more ability within it for producing high quality video, it is the learning curve that is the major difference for new users.
-This should be a consideration for anyone looking at the two, however the complexity of Premiere is not an insurmountable issue.
-There are numerous tutorials, both free and commercial, available to get any level of user through the first steps of understanding the processes within Premiere, and of course the same is true of Vegas, although to my mind they would not be as essential an item, whereas with Premiere, the very least that is required is going through Adobe's own online video education for the software.
+I keep returning to this point, but in a comparison of the two products it is a very important one, whilst ultimately Premiere has more ability within it for producing high-quality video, it is the learning curve that is the major difference for new users.
+This should be a consideration for anyone looking at the two, however, the complexity of Premiere is not an insurmountable issue.
+There are numerous tutorials, both free and commercial, available to get any level of the user through the first steps of understanding the processes within Premiere, and of course the same is true of Vegas, although to my mind they would not be as essentially an item, whereas with Premiere, the very least that is required is going through Adobe's own online video education for the software.

 2. Sony Vegas VS Adobe Premiere: Specification Comparison

 As we can see at first glance the two seem very comparable regarding the basic tools and utilities.
-The one glaring difference not mention in the basic specs outlined above, however, is that Sony Vegas is a Windows only product.
-Premiere has versions for both Mac and Windows, and whilst the dominance of Apple within the creative industries is nowhere near what it once was, a sizable number of people still use the Mac platform, and for them, Vegas isn't even an option without resorting to emulation, which is a processor intensive operation like video editing is not really a viable solution.
+The one glaring difference does not mentioned in the basic specs outlined above, however, is that Sony Vegas is a Windows-only product.
+Premiere has versions for both Mac and Windows, and whilst the dominance of Apple within the creative industries is nowhere near what it once was, a sizable number of people still use the Mac platform, and for them, Vegas isn't even an option without resorting to emulation, which is a processor-intensive operation like video editing is not really a viable solution.

 3. Sony Vegas VS Adobe Premiere: Workflow comparison